aitorbernis/PUBLIC-CHESS/README.txt

             - This main part has a structure:

-                - First we look if there's available movements for turn's pieces, doesn't matter if you are under a current check or not
+                - First we look if there's available movements for turn's pieces, doesn't matter if you are under an enemy check or not

                     - This function is called movLeft() and lives inside scanMatrixes.js

-                        - This function takes the turn and the name matrix, and scan thru the name matrix and looks for every piece if they have movements left.
+                        - This function takes the turn and the name matrix, and scans thru the name matrix and looks for every piece if they have movements left.
                             - It works by taking the name matrix, mapping it, and if the found piece is a turn piece, it triggers the scanAvail method of it's class, returning an availMatrix
                             - Then we call another function called scanIfEmpty() (which also lives inside scanMatrixes.js) to scan if the availMatrix generated has something else than all 0's, if it only has 0's it is considered empty, so no available movements left
                             - It returns a boolean of movementsLeft